peatk/Group1-Project-2/README.md

 7. Happy browsing!!

 ### Database

-Our raw data came from an excel (.xlsx) file.
-We chose PostgreSQL as our database which offers structured data management, efficient querying, scalability, and data integrity.
-These benefits facilitate data storage, management, analysis, and ensure the consistency, security, and reliability of the stored data compared to the raw .xlsx file.
+Our raw data originated from an Excel (.xlsx) file.
+We opted for SQLite as our database, which provides structured data management, efficient querying, scalability, and data integrity.
+These advantages streamline data storage, management, and analysis, while also ensuring consistency, security, and reliability compared to the original .xlsx file.

 ### Ethical Considerations